openstack-archive/sahara/doc/source/userdoc/features.rst

 servers along with ZooKeeper Failover Controllers (ZKFC) and additional configuration changes to HDFS and other services that use HDFS.

-Currently HDFS HA is only supported with the HDP 2.0.6 plugin.
-The feature is enabled through a ``cluster_configs`` parameter in the cluster's JSON:
+Currently HDFS HA is supported with the HDP 2.0.6 plugin and CDH 5.4.0 plugin.
+In HDP 2.0.6 plugin, the feature is enabled through a ``cluster_configs`` parameter in the cluster's JSON:

 .. sourcecode:: cfg